-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 While connecting with other people in your industry is simple, you will want to put more time and energy into connecting with people who fit your ideal client persona.

 If you have been in business for a while, you will likely already know what these people look like.
-They could be small business owners, tech entrepreneurs, SaaS businesses, Fortune 500 companies, law firms, etc. Knowing this, you will simply use these identifiers to find profiles on LinkedIn that match.
+They could be small business owners, tech entrepreneurs, SaaS businesses, Fortune 500 companies, law firms, etc.

+Knowing this, you will simply use these identifiers to find profiles on LinkedIn that match.

-If you are just starting out, you need to figure out what terms your target audience is using to describe themselves on LinkedIn.
+If you are just starting out, you need to figure out what terms your target audience uses to describe themselves on LinkedIn.

-You can do this by searching some general terms that you know about your audience (like “small business” or “contractor” or “mommy blogger”) and seeing what comes up in the LinkedIn results.
+You can do this by searching some general terms that you know about your audience (like "small business," "contractor," or "mommy blogger") and seeing what comes up in the LinkedIn results.

-Dig around until you find people that fit your ideal client persona and take note of what terms they used in their headline and summary.
+Dig around until you find people that fit your ideal client persona, and take note of what terms they used in their headline and summary.
 Then, use these terms to find other people to connect with.

-Connecting and saying “Hi”
+Connecting and saying 'hi'

-One of the reasons why LinkedIn has had a bad reputation for being dull and spammy is because many users use the platform to cold pitch their new connections.
-We aren’t going to do this.
+One of the reasons why LinkedIn has had a bad reputation for being dull and spammy is that many users use the platform to cold pitch their new connections.
+We aren't going to do this.

 Every time you extend a connection request to someone, send them a message introducing yourself and why you want to connect with them.